AUMSA/2020-MSA-content/README.md

 There would be one project for each topic to complete.
 The detail of each project would be announced shortly in the respective GitHub Documentation.

 ## Supporting Workshops
-The MSA 2020 program will also host a series of complimenting workshop:
+The MSA 2020 program will also host a series of complimenting workshops:
 1) Git & GitHub
 2) DevOps and Project Workflow
 3) Presentation and Soft Skills